TASC: Task-Aware Shared Control for Relational Telemanipulation: EXPERIMENTS

-We also visualize the evolution of the predicted goal distribution $p(g | \xi^{0:t})$ in Fig.~\ref{fig:prob_distribution}, using a representative hammer-hit-peg task.
-Each colored area represents the probability assigned to a candidate goal, while shaded regions indicate periods in which the system correctly identifies the intended object during the grasping (hammer) and object interaction (peg) stages.
+We further analyze intent inference by visualizing the evolution of $p(g \mid \xi^{0:t})$ in Fig.~\ref{fig:prob_distribution} using a representative \emph{hammer--peg} trial.
+Each colored area represents the probability assigned to a candidate goal, while shaded regions indicate periods in which the system correctly identifies the intended object.
 Our method exhibits early convergence to the correct goal and maintains stable predictions throughout.
-In contrast, baseline methods (TASC$^{-}$ and VOSA) show delayed convergence and fluctuating predictions, particularly during the object interaction stage.
-This indicates that our intent inference mechanism not only improves accuracy, but also enhances the temporal consistency of assistance.
+In contrast, TASC$^{-}$ and VOSA show delayed convergence and fluctuating predictions, particularly during the object interaction stage.
+This indicates that our intent inference mechanism improves both inference accuracy and temporal stability, which contributes to smoother assistance.

-As illustrated in Fig.~\ref{fig:objective_metrics}, TASC achieves consistently higher ratings on most subjective metrics compared to the baselines.
-While pure teleoperation naturally offers the highest sense of control, TASC maintains a comparable level in this metric and improves how well the robot behaves as expected, demonstrating a favorable balance between user control and assistance.
-Furthermore, TASC outperforms all baselines in both usability and satisfaction, confirming its effectiveness in enhancing the overall teleoperation experience.